The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

-In the build up phase, for example when playing out from the back, the Deep lying playmaker will hold position between the lines of the opposing forwards and (attacking) midfielders.
+In the build up phase, for example when playing out from the back, the deep-lying playmaker will hold position between the lines of the opposing forwards and (attacking) midfielders.
 The DLP-D and the central defenders will constantly look for him as the tip of the triangle.
 With the ability to play the ball out of pressure in an instant, he will let the team move the play out of defensive third limiting the transition phase.
 As he gets the ball it gives the complete wingback attack time to get forward and the false nine to drop deep.
 By recording the most passes per match and the most touches I want him to make those final passes that lets the team enter the final third.

-In the final third will the DLP-S hold position within zone 14 – right outside of the penalty area, making himself available when the team pressure the opposing team back into the penalty box.
+In the final third the DLP-S will hold position within zone 14 – right outside of the penalty area, making himself available when the team pressure the opposing team back into the penalty box.
 See illustration here.

 If the ball is on the right flank he will mostly be available for a 90 degrees pass from the byline, as an alternative to a cross.

 The deep lying playmakers ability to penetrate the opposition defensive block by accurate passes from outside the penalty area lets him record a great amount of key passes and assists throughout the season.
-This means that he will be far more likely to play advancing passes to the false nine, the inside forward (right) or the complete wingback attack.
+This means that he will be far more likely to play advancing passes to the false nine, the inside forward (right) or the complete wingback.
 At all times he will have the support of the DM and AP-A which he can relieve pressure to, if needed.
-Most often can the horizontal pass to the AP-A be the one which leads to a clear cut chance, a goal or a half chance, as the AP-A will feed the false nine or the IF-A with the final assist.
+Most often can the horizontal pass to the AP-A be the one which leads to a clear cut chance, a goal or a half chance, as the AP-A will feed the false nine or the IF (left) with the final assist.

 The key attributes of the DLP-S in possession are: